This article was last updated on: October 2018

 They took it to Wonsan at first, but then they moved it to Pyongyang.

 While doing so, they passed in front of the US forces.
-They had to allow it because they didn’t want to wreak havoc in view of who they were dealing with.
+They allowed it because they didn’t want to wreak havoc in view of who they were dealing with.
 And the fact that there were hostages.

 The ship is still officially commissioned in the United States navy.
 It is the only commissioned ship of their force that is captured by a foreign country.